Table of contents:

 The Masks

-The most iconic detail of Mexican wrestling is probably its attire with a mask being the most important part.
+The most iconic detail of Mexican wrestling is its attire, with a mask being the most essential part.
 The current design of the masks is often inspired by pre-Hispanic patterns.
 This has a historic reason as Aztec warriors went to war with their faces painted, often resembling sacred animals such as jaguars or coyotes.

 Rudos vs Técnicos

-Mexican wrestlers (known as “luchadores“) have 2 major groups: rudos and técnicos (“rude and technical”).
-This means that rudos are baddies, the ones playing at the edge of the rules, committing fouls, and bringing discord to the show.
+Mexican wrestlers (known as “luchadors “) are divided into two major groups: rudos and técnicos (“rude and technical”).
+Rudos are baddies who play at the edge of the rules, commit fouls, and bring discord to the show.

-Meanwhile, técnicos are the ones with the acrobatic moves and impressive skills, always fighting with honor and a great dose of spectacularity.
-It’s a never-ending battle of good and evil, the ones doing things right, and the ones that don’t mind taking a shortcut to victory.
+Meanwhile, técnicos have acrobatic moves and impressive skills, always fighting with honor and a great dose of spectacularity.
+It’s a never-ending battle of good and evil between those doing things right and those who don’t mind taking a shortcut to victory.

 Movies to Introduce You to Mexican Wrestling